huecester/rpgbot/README.md

 - [ ] move interaction handling to Player
 - [ ] use traits in battles to allow other participant types (ex.
 AI)
 - [ ] log entry enum
+- [ ] restrict users to one battle at a time